The SEO Guide to Increasing Local Web Traffic

-There are countless other directories where a business can be listed.
+There are countless other directories where a business can be listed and found by local users.
 Not all are worth the effort, and they should not solicit payment.
-The only citations your client should pay for are the local chamber of commerce, the Better Business Bureau and any regional or national industry-related associations they may be a part of.
+The only citations you should pay for are the local chamber of commerce, the Better Business Bureau and any regional or national industry-related associations they may be a part of.

-To help your client use citations to their best advantage, your first priority should be the quality of the information.
+To use citations to your best advantage, your first priority should be the quality of the information.
 Check for accuracy and consistency in the spelling of the business’s name, website, address, phone number and email.
 These should all be the same as the company’s listing in the GMB (Google My Business) profile.
 If a phone number is listed in the GMB as (123) 456-7890, it should not be listed in other locations as 123-456-7890.
 Remember, consistency is key!

-Like citations, the right kind of links can boost your client’s SERP rank and establish their expertise in the field.
+Like citations, the right kind of links can boost your business’s SERP rank and establish your expertise in the field.
+They improve your credibility and local web traffic.
 Internal links navigate users from one page of a website to another.
 External links send visitors to an outside site.
 Both can boost SEO, but one of the most powerful tools in the SEO arsenal is the backlink.

 - Create shareable content such as a how-to, product review, humorous post or listicles.